aer0ss/aerofs/docs/how-to/setup_syncdet_actors.md

 Or, create a bridge networking setup:

     $ CLIENT_COUNT=2 BRIDGE_COUNT=1 BRIDGE_IFACE="en1"

+This command creates two actors, one of whom will have a bridged interface and one of whom won't.

 - `CLIENT_COUNT` specifies the number of VMs you want to setup.
 It must be 2 or greater.